Shankhanil006/NR-STED/README.md

 Description:

 This work implements “Predicting Spatio-Temporal Entropic Differences for Robust No Reference Video Quality Assessment” in keras/tensorflow.
-If you are using the codes, cite the following article”
+If you are using the codes, cite the following article:

 	S. Mitra, R. Soundararajan, and S. S. Channappayya, “Predicting Spatio- Temporal Entropic Differences for Robust No Reference Video Quality